Eliminating Micro-Pollutants from Effluents for REuse STrategies

 As a continuation of this dialogue, the second workshop panel focused on solutions, presenting the technologies tested in EMPEREST mobile pilots – including ozonation, UV disinfection and granular activated carbon.
 The results of these tests will offer pathways for other WWTPs in the region planning investments to meet the upcoming requirements on more efficient removal of organic micropollutants.
 Other projects in that session were also introducing e.g. foam fractionation, phytoremediation, electrochemical oxidation to remove PFAS from water.
 Finally, the third panel was launched with a series of pitches from different companies and projects presenting their solutions to elimination of PFAS, opening the time for networking and exchange.

 While in GdaƄsk, the EMPEREST partnership held internal meetings on 10 and 12 June 2024 to discuss the project progress and brainstorm on next activities.
-The partnership also got to visit the EMPEREST mobile container at the local Wschód WWTP and see it in action.
+The partnership also got to visit the EMPEREST mobile container connected at the local Wschód WWTP and see it in action.
 The local host, GdaƄsk Water Utilities, is celebrating its 20 years anniversary in 2024, and is successfully raising the awareness of the general public on water issues, simultaneously designing and testing the cutting-edge technologies in EMPEREST.

 On the photo: EMPEREST partners visiting the mobile container built in GdaƄsk WWTP.
 Photo by GdaƄsk Water Utilities.